Nusa Bayu: Taman Nusa Bayu

 Taman Nusa Bayu is the first and the main development in Nusa Bayu.
 It was developed by Nusajaya Height Development Sdn Bhd, a subsidiary of UEM Land, the master developer of Nusajaya (now, Iskandar Puteri).

 Taman Nusantara Prima

 Taman Nusantara Prima was developed by Seloga Holdings Bhd.
-The development is located at the westmost area of Bandar Nusa Bayu and was occupied since 2016.
+The development is located at the westmost area of Bandar Nusa Bayu and has been occupied since 2016.

 Taman Bayu Nusantara

 Taman Bayu Nusantara was developed under the "Rumah Mampu Milik Johor" (Johor Affordable Home) scheme by UEM Sunrise Berhad.
 The development is located at the eastmost area of Bandar Nusa Bayu and was occupied since 2017.

 Bayu Angkasa Apartment

 Bayu Angkasa is a twin medium rise apartment located between the proposed Mosque and Multipurpose Hall in Nusa Bayu at the foot of Jelutong hills.
 The apartment was developed by UEM Sunrise Berhad and has been occupied since 2018.